will-hanlen/capsulate/progress_log.md

 In order to simplify the now fancy desk themed styling, I started using Sass instead of css.
 This lets me write much more readable code that will hopefully be more maintainable.

+## Moving forward with MongoDB

+19 Sept 2020

+I feel like I'm reaching diminishing returns working on the front end.
+I can continue to make it prettier forever, but that doesn't change the fact that the app doesn't do anything yet...
+I need to build a way to upload entries and save them in the cloud.
+The problem is that I don't have much experience with connecting databases.
+I'm currently going through the MongoDB University Intro course.
+Hopefully that doesn't take more than a few days.